oqolarte/oblong/content/project/site.md

 {{< btt >}}
 ### Privacy
-As privacy advocate myself, I'd like to report that, as far as I'm aware, this site:
+As far as I'm aware,
+this site:
 - has no ad trackers
-because advertising is not compatible with my philosophy;
 - has no third-party cookies;
 - has no tracking that evades cookie blockers;
 - has no session recording services;